Multi-Sync/carla-nextjs/README.md

 npx @interworky/carla-nextjs install
 ```

-This adds the Carla assistant widget to your Next.js app.
+This adds the Carla widget to your Next.js app.

 ### 2. Scan & Sync Tools